Trip Report: Spokane Spokes

 Equipment shelters

-Logan Field MT (9667) During W.W.II the Billings airport was improved under the Development of Landing Areas for National Defense (DLAND) program, though the field was not military.
+Equipment shelters Logan Field MT, PIN 9667, 45-48-35, 108-32-30.
+During WWII the Billings airport was improved under the Development of Landing Areas for National Defense (DLAND) program, even though the field was not military.
 In about 1964 Air Defense Command (ADC) set up shop on the northeast part of the airport, and the alert mission continued until about 1974.
-Located at 45-48-35, 108-32-30.

 ADC fighter-interceptor alert hangars